Why Buy a Vacuum for Pet Hair vs. a Typical Vacuum

 In general, regular vacuums are composed of two parts—a brush and a hose—that attach to something that collects household dust and dirt.
 The brush stirs up dirt and debris, and the hose sucks it away.
 The system works great in many circumstances, but not if you have pet hair in your home.
 Instead of the brush lifting up your pet’s hair, it actually pushes it into your rugs and carpet, making them even harder to clean.
 The hair that does come up is likely to get caught on the brush rather than be sucked away by the hose.

-On the other hand, pet vacuums do a much better job at removing fur from carpet, rugs, and even hardwood floors.
+On the other hand, pet vacuums in 2018 do a much better job at removing fur from carpet, rugs, and even hardwood floors.
 They come equipped with silicon brushes instead of soft-hair brushes as well as special attachments that ensure the hair doesn’t get tangled around the brush instead of going into the hose.
 Top vacuum cleaners also offer more powerful suction and better filtration which remove as much hair as possible and ensure that the dander stays in the vacuum cleaner.

 So how do you find the best vacuum to buy?
 We’ve researched everything you need to consider when buying vacuums good for pet hair from size to suction to cost and everything in between.
 We’ve also narrowed down the list of vacuum cleaners to focus on the best options.
 From pet vacuums that cover large areas to ones that work fabulously on stairs and furniture, we’ve combed through all the vacuum reviews and included our personal experiences to make your choice easier.